"The Gravity of Intention: From Manifestation to Inner Awakening"

 A rational person would not abandon writing a business plan or conducting risk assessments just because they believe in the Law of Attraction.

 They can both look up at the stars (maintain purity of intention) and look down at the road (respect the rules of reality).
-They believe in inner power and also revere the external world.
+They believe in inner power and also revere the outer world.

 Part Four: The Way of Non-Action – When “Attraction” Becomes “Emanation”